 [text_ad]

-But what if you don’t have an estate plan in place?
-Now might be the perfect time to begin working with a will or estate attorney, or to get started with an online service, to make sure that your assets would be distributed in line with your wishes.
+If you don’t already have an estate plan in place, the fact that you’re considering it might make now the perfect time to begin working with a will or estate attorney, or to get started with an online service, to make sure that your assets would be distributed in line with your wishes.

 How Much Does a Will or Living Trust Cost?

-Your will or living trust cost will vary based on the complexity of the document and how much help you receive.
-Wills are less expensive than trusts and you can typically find templates available for download online if you’re inclined to handle a will yourself.
-If not, plan on spending $200-300 to have an attorney create one.
+The cost of your will or living trust will vary based on the complexity of the document and how much help you receive.
+Wills are less expensive than trusts, and you can typically find templates available for download online if you’re inclined to handle a will yourself.
+If not, plan on spending at least $300 to have an attorney create one.

-Because they’re more complex, your living trust cost will typically be $1,100-1,500 for an individual or $1,700-2,500 for a couple.
+Because they’re more complex, your living trust will probably be $1,500 to $2,500 depending on the complexity of the trust and the attorney hours required.
 As with wills, you can significantly reduce your living trust cost by using either an online service (such as LegalZoom) or by drafting a trust yourself.

 Whether a will or living trust is a better vehicle for estate planning is highly individual.
 Living trusts can help avoid the inconvenience of going through probate but may require that your designated trustee works with an attorney regardless.
 Also, a living trust document cannot name a guardian for children, so even if you’ve got a trust established, you may still need a will to manage that aspect of your estate plan.

-If you ultimately decide to work with a living trust attorney, that living trust cost is paying for your attorney’s time and experience.
+If you ultimately decide to work with a living trust attorney, those living trust expenses are paying for your attorney’s time and experience.
 Working with an attorney can help ensure that you’re in compliance with state law and provides an added degree of certainty for your estate plan.
-Should your estate be challenged in probate, your conversations with the attorney who drew up your estate plan can help demonstrate your intent for guardianships or beneficiary designations.
+Should your estate be challenged in probate, your conversations with the attorney who drew up your estate plan can help demonstrate your intent for beneficiary designations.

 Also, using an attorney provides a greater degree of security because your estate can pursue litigation against that attorney if your estate plan was negligently or improperly crafted.